nanodesigns/nanosupport/readme.txt

 == Upgrade Notice ==

-= 0.5.0 =
+= 0.5.1 =
-Added E-commerce feature, and modified the 'content-email' & 'content-single-ticket' template files, and datetime display.
-Refactored some of the queries to perform faster.
+Modified the 'content-single-ticket' template file to add new filter hook.